DragonRailway/dragonrailway.github.io/docs/index.md

 There will be some supporter-exclusive models in the future.

-`All the Dragon Series models will be free`
+All the Dragon class models will be free forever.
+Most will be released as Open Source.